null-machine/limbus-company-roll-analyzer/index.md

 ## Introduction

 This is an encounter-agnostic tier list that attempts to rank sinners by general relevance.
 The rankings may be used for rerolling, as a banner guide, or simply providing a second opinion.
-Please note that the writeups are geared towards experienced players.
+Please note that the writeups are geared towards experienced players, but beginners can still use the rankings as a way to kickstart their intuition on what sinners may be considered good.

 The rationale behind a sinner's rank will never be based solely on their performance in existing content to emphasize future viability.
 First and foremost, the numbers on their rolls will be analyzed in detail to approximate their ability to clash and deal damage, since this ability is universal and critical.
 Then, notable parts about their kit that compensate or undermine their numbers will be taken into account.
 Example strategies and experiences will be provided if appropriate.

 Through this metric, it becomes apparent that some sinners will likely be able to directly outperform other options in a large number of cases, and this forms the basis of evaluation.
-If a sinner becoming unsuitable implies that a sizable chunk of the cast will also become inviable, they probably have high relevance and will remain relatively future-proof.
+If a sinner becoming unsuitable implies that a sizable chunk of the cast will also become inviable, that sinner will likely remain relatively future-proof.

 What this means is, this list will make the game experience and future stages as accessible as possible.
 Investing in high-tier units will provide a practical way to clear content.
 Failing that, it will illustrate the opportunity cost of not having certain units (which is usually far more acceptable than influencers would suggest).